Secondary One-to-One Technology

-The Upper Arlington School District has implemented an annual technology fee of $50 per student that will help fund the one-to-one technology program.
+The Upper Arlington School District has implemented an annual technology fee for the 2016-2017 school year of $50 per student that will help fund the one-to-one technology program.
 If you would have difficulty paying this fee, please contact your building principal or school counselor.

-In addition, families will have the option of purchasing a technology protection plan for $45.
+In addition, families have the option of purchasing a technology protection plan for $45 for the 2016-2017 school year.
 Please refer to the tab below for additional details and plan specifics.

 Additional Information and Resources